Kez123man/Netflix_first_project/README.md

 ORDER BY 2 DESC
 LIMIT 5
 ```
--- 15. Categorise the content based on the presence of the the keywords 'fight' and 'battle
--- in the description field.
+-- 15. Categorise the content based on the presence of the the keywords 'fight' and 'battle in the description field.
 Label this content as 'bad' and the rest as 'good'.
--- Count the number of items in each category.
+Additionally, count the number of items in each category.

 ```sql
 WITH new_table